zerkalica/reactive-di/README.md

 }
 ```

 babel-plugin-transform-metadata is optional, used for metadata generation.
+ReactiveDI use type annotations for dependency resolving, without this plugin you will need to provide metadata manually.

 ## Debug